AngelosPsy/EPPR/README.md

 Lecture 1 took place on the 19 of November 2015, from 12:00 to 13:45 at Utrecht University.
 The **slides** can be found in the folder "Lecture 1", under the name "Lecture1.html".
 The relevant code can be found in the same folder under the name "index.Rmd".
-If you want to check the files, please download them as they do not look good online.
+If you want to check the files, please download the whole zip folder, otherwise you will get only the raw code -- which looks ugly.

-*NOTE*: I had to remove parts of the twitter code as it contained personal information.
+*NOTE 2*: I had to remove parts of the twitter code as it contained personal information.
 Apart from that, the rest of the code should work fine.

 The **example code** can be in the same folder under the name "exampleScriptShare.R".
 The HTML result